CAST Perimeter® Intrusion Solution: Use FlashGlare® to Disrupt the Intruder’s Vision

-When your property is protected by CAST Lighting with the FlashGlare feature, a typical security scenario would go something like this: Perimeter lights are kept off at night.
-As an intruder approaches the fence, a dry contact closure signal is sent from your cameras or other perimeter detection equipment to the lighting system or lighting zone, and CAST Lighting FlashGlare is initiated using a repeating cycle of lights turning on and off every 10 seconds for roughly one to two minutes, basically confusing the chemicals of the intruder’s eyes, and the effect is to blind the their eyes.
+When your property is protected by CAST Lighting with the FlashGlare® feature, a typical security scenario would go something like this: Perimeter lights are kept off at night.
+As an intruder approaches the fence, a dry contact closure signal is sent from your cameras or other perimeter detection equipment to the lighting system or lighting zone, and CAST Lighting FlashGlare® is initiated using a repeating cycle of lights turning on and off every 10 seconds for roughly one to two minutes, basically confusing the chemicals of the intruder’s eyes, and the effect is to temporarily blind their eyes.

 - Disability glare causes the light-sensitive rods and cones of the eye to become temporarily overloaded, which renders an individual’s eyes to be momentarily blinded and susceptible to attack.

 - The resetting of the human eye—adaptation to darkness and light—can take anywhere from 15 to 120 seconds depending on the severity.
 Ideally, this type of glare should be eliminated or significantly reduced.